 As indicated in Section 4.1, the overall number of internal migrants dropped by 2.5% between 2016-19 and 2020.
-Figure 4 shows that this drop occurred during March-May in 2020, as COVID-19 spread and a national lockdown was enacted.
-Following the end of the lockdown in June, the number of internal migrants increased, exceeding the pre-pandemic levels until November.
-In December, however, values returned to pre-pandemic levels.
+Figure 4 shows that this drop occurred during March-May in 2020 as COVID-19 spread and non-pharmaceutical interventions were implemented.
+After June, the number of internal migrants increased as the national lockdown was lifted, and exceeded the pre-pandemic levels during September and November, returning to pre-pandemic levels in December.